SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> content
 #let render-bibliography(
-  /// The bibliography data
+  /// the bibliography data
   /// -> dict
   bib,
-  /// The title of the bibliography.
+  /// the title of the bibliography.
 Note that `auto` is currently not supported.
   /// -> none | content | auto
   title: auto,
 ) = {